A true comfort food that brings back memories of home, but with a modern vegan twist.

 - 1½ cup Coarse ground matzah flour

-- 4 Tablespoon almond butter
+- 4 Tablespoon almond butter or cashew butter

 - 100 gram vegan butter, melted